jump to navigation

 93 min.
 Not rated.
 Suitable for teens+ because of subject matter.

-Tokyo Sonata-DVD Review 01/01/2013
+Tokyo Sonata-Movie Review 01/01/2013

 Posted by Films to consider in Asian Film Awards, Cannes Film Festival, Chicago International Film Festival, Drama, Emotional Drama, Japanese language film, Kinema Junpo Awards, Kiyoshi Kurosawa, Movies.